technix/atrament.ink/docs/atrament-extras/zipped_content.md

 }
 ```
 :::warning
-This option is ignored for development and single file builds.
+This option is ignored for development and single-file builds.
 :::